nguyenmanhthao996tn/LoRaUWB_demo_single_master_slave/README.md

 # LoRaUWB_demo_single_master_slave

-This sketch controls the LoRa-UWB Board in Master & Slave modes for measurement senarios.
+This Arduino sketch controls the LoRa-UWB Board (UCA - LEAT) in Master & Slave modes for measurement senarios.
 The board starts in Slave Mode by default.
 To change to Master mode, press UserButton 3 times (triple click).
 In Master Mode, press UserButton 1 time (single click) to trigger the measurement.
 Measurement result will be send to LoRaWAN network.

 # Requirements